 Learning how to do a hip hinge properly, as well as strengthening this movement, is important for improving your athletic performance, as well as strengthening and preventing injuries in surrounding areas, such as the lower back.

-Getting familiar with the hip hinge will help you build a stronger foundation for your body, which makes you more mobile and helps you maintain better posture.
+Getting familiar with the hip hinge will help you build a stronger foundation, which makes you more mobile and helps you maintain better posture.

-Hip hinges are also a great thing to work on because of how efficient they are, and how many muscle groups you can hit with just a single exercise.
+Another benefit of hip hinges is how efficient they are, and how many muscle groups you can hit with just a single exercise.

-Since the hip is such a central joint in the body, you’ll usually end up getting a full-body workout from one movement, which delivers more benefit in less time, compared to isolation exercises centered around the arms and legs.
+Since the hip is such a central joint in the body, you'll often work the entire body from just one movement, which delivers more benefit in less time, compared to isolation exercises centered around the arms and legs.

 What Muscles Do Hip Hinge Movements Work?